Andy Saull: Early life

-He was educated at Bancroft's School and Birkbeck, University of London.
-He formative years were spent playing for Woodford R.F.C. in Redbridge.
+He was educated at Bancroft's School, Birkbeck, University of London and Kellogg College, Oxford.
+His formative years were spent playing for Woodford R.F.C. in Redbridge.

 Club career

 Saull made his debut for Saracens in an EDF Energy Cup match against Bristol.

 He made his first Premiership start on 12 September 2008 against Sale Sharks.

 He made his full debut for Saracens in 2007–08 season against Bristol in the EDF Energy Cup.

 A regular in the team in the 2010/11 title winning season, he was a replacement as Saracens won their first Premiership.
 However a leg injury prevented him from joining up with England Saxons that summer.
 Saull made his 100th appearance for Saracens on 27 December 2011, after replacing the injured Jacques Burger in the squad.

 On 18 April 2013, Newcastle Falcons signed Saull to a two-year contract from the 2013–14 season.
 On 17 April 2015, Saull signs for Yorkshire Carnegie, competing in the RFU Championship on a two-year contract from the 2015–16 season.
 On 13 June 2017, Saull announced his retirement from professional rugby.